 Lúdentarborgir

 Lofthellir cave is on the land of the farmers at Vogar and is thus privately owned.
-Our travel company was the only travel company licensed to visit Lotfthellir cave.
+Our travel company was the only travel company licensed to visit the Lotfthellir cave.

 And kudos to them for creating a tour to show us around this fantastic cave.

-With the guide Ármann after the adventure
+With the guide Ármann, after the adventure

-This tour lasted for 5 hours, from 8 am until 1 pm, and later in the afternoon we joined another tour and hiked in the extraordinary lava field of Gjástykki.Regína's husband doing magic tricks for the tour guide
+Our tour lasted 5 hours, from 8 am until 1 pm.
+Later in the afternoon, we joined another tour and hiked in the extraordinary lava field of Gjástykki.

 My husband doing magic tricks for Ármann :)

-I joined several tours while travelling up north and wrote travel-blogs about my experience:
+I joined several tours while travelling up north and wrote travel blogs about my experience:

-A Unique Lava Walk through the colourful Lava Field Gjástykki at Krafla in North-Iceland
+A Unique Lava Walk through the colourful Lava Field Gjástykki at Krafla in North Iceland

 An Amazing Tour to Askja and Holuhraun Lava Field in the Highland of Iceland

-A Wonderful Day of exploring the Mývatn Area in North-Iceland
+A Wonderful Day of Exploring the Mývatn Area in North Iceland

 Have a wonderful time visiting Lofthellir cave - it is an unforgettable experience :)